Updated: Wednesday 5 February 2025

 Longer-term

-Because the site is privately owned, this severely restricts what the council is able, legally and practically, to do at this stage.
+Because the site is privately owned, this severely restricts what we are able to legally and practically do at this stage.

 The landowners will require approval from us, in consultation with Historic England, for the permanent restoration of the building.